 - make sure your baby has a full stomach before bedtime

-- Magnesium Oil – Thomas and I use this on ourselves and it works wonders for our quality of sleep.
+- Magnesium Oil – my husband and I use this on ourselves and it works wonders for our quality of sleep.
 I have used small amounts on the babies (spray a tiny bit in hand and rub on their feet) and I believe it works for them just as well.

-Many of you may not agree with my methods or ways of thinking and that’s perfectly fine.
+You may not agree with my methods or ways of thinking and that’s perfectly fine.
 As I said previously, every parent is different and every child is different.
 The most important thing you can do is listen to your mama instincts and do exactly what they tell you to do.
-Nonetheless, I truly hope you’ve found something in my list that you find helpful.
-Maybe you even have something to add?
-Drop me a line in the comments below.